-HBO will air the first part of the documentary on March 3 and the second part the following day.
-However, a letter to HBO obtained by The Hollywood Reporter from the estate’s lawyer, Howard Weitzman, claims the documentary is “an admittedly one-sided, sensationalist program” that tells the story from the point of view of accusers Wade Robson and James Safechuck, and never asked the estate for its side of events.
+A letter to HBO obtained by The Hollywood Reporter from the estate’s lawyer, Howard Weitzman, claims the documentary is “an admittedly one-sided, sensationalist program” that tells the story from the point of view of accusers Wade Robson and James Safechuck, and never asked the estate for its side of events.

 The letter points out that the two accusers were “caught lying” in testimony and that if HBO should air the program, it will be the most “shameful episode” in the history of the network.